NASA-PDS/pds-view/portal/ames/pds_web/README.txt

+The UCD Tools project contains software for validating PDS3 volumes and for exploring PDS3 and PDS4 tables.
+See the INSTALL.txt file for details on building and deploying the web application.

-This document describes the steps required to configure your system in order to develop the TABLE EXPLORER in Eclipse.
+This rest of this document describes the steps required to configure your system in order to develop the TABLE EXPLORER in Eclipse.

 Pre-requisites:
     Eclipse Java EE IDE for Web Developers